OUR

 Your Tickets

-We are pleased to announce that we will host in-person services this year in Corwin Family Sanctuary.
+High Holy Days services will be held in Corwin Family Sanctuary.
 Members in good standing will receive tickets automatically via email.
-Members may purchase tickets for their friends and family.
-A link will be sent to you the first week of September.
+Members may purchase up to six tickets for their friends and family.
+A link will be sent to you via email (from Simple Tix) by the end of the day on Friday, September 8.

 Non-members may purchase tickets here.

-If you cannot attend services in person and would like to make a donation to the temple in lieu of a ticket, you can do so below.
+If you cannot attend services in person and would like to make a donation to the temple in lieu of a ticket, you can do so at tebh.org/give.
+Please notate this as a High Holy Days donation.

 If you are a member and not have not made your membership commitment yet, you can do so by clicking here.
 If you have any questions, please email hhd@tebh.org or call 310-288-3737.
 To view the schedule of services click here